DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/VirtualScrolling/description.md

-**Scheduler**'s virtual scrolling significantly increases performance because the widget renders only visible appointments and removes them from the DOM once they leave the viewport.
-This mode should be used when the number of appointments is large.
-The supported [views](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) are *"day"*, *"week"*, and *"workWeek"*.
+Virtual scrolling helps increase the **Scheduler**'s performance on large datasets.
+In this mode, the widget renders only visible appointments.
+When an appointment leaves the viewport, the **Scheduler** removes it from the DOM.

-To enable the virtual scrolling mode, add the [scrolling](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling) option and set its [mode](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling/#mode) to *"virtual"* as done in this demo.
+To enable the virtual scrolling mode, set the [scrolling](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling).[mode](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/scrolling/#mode) option to *"virtual"* as done in this demo.

+Virtual scrolling is supported by the following [views](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/): *"day"*, *"week"*, and *"workWeek"*.